Tickets for Glastonbury Festival 2023 go on sale at the beginning of November 2022. Here are my top 10 tips to help you get the 'golden ticket'.

 Getting your hands on a ticket for Glastonbury is now notoriously tricky.
-Last year 135,000 tickets sold out in under half an hour, after an estimated 2 million people tried their luck.
-With 2020 being the 50th festival on the famous farm, competition is likely to be tougher than ever, as fans are predicting a year that's EVEN BIGGER AND BETTER!
+Each year around 135,000 tickets sell out in half an hour, with an estimated 2 million people trying their luck.
+After last year, competition is likely to be tough, as fans are predicting a year that's EVEN BIGGER AND BETTER!

 Number 1 - Register!
 There's no point getting up early on Sunday morning to try for tickets if you haven't registered HERE first.
-It's free to register, but if you haven't already done it, then you've fallen at the first hurdle - registrations closed on the 30th of September.
+It's free to register, but if you haven't already done it, then you've fallen at the first hurdle - registrations close in October.
 However, all is not lost.
-After this weekend's mad dash, registrations will open again and more tickets will be released in the spring (see number 9!), so make sure you register before then.
+After the first ticket sale, registrations will open again and more tickets will be released in the spring (see number 9!), so make sure you register before then.

 Number 2 - Pick your team!
 Each person who gets through to the booking page can buy a maximum of 6 tickets, so it makes sense to be part of a group of 6 who will all be trying for each other.
 If you've got more than 5 friends, you'll need to separate people into different groups, without falling out over it.
 Remember that awkward moment in PE at school when you had to pick teams...